Human shield: Anti-war activists

 In recent years civilians have volunteered to serve as "human shields" to prevent military conflict.
 In January 2003, anti-war activists organised Human Shield Action to Iraq in advance of the March 2003 invasion.
 Ultimately, Human Shield Action brought 200 people to Iraq.
 Many of them left as they ran out of money and the likelihood of war became greater.
 Several of these human shields had to be rescued by U.S. Marines after Iraqis threatened them for opposing the invasion of their country.

 Pro-Palestinian activists

 Rabbis for Human Rights agreed to act as "human shields" during the annual olive harvest to protect Palestinian villages from settlers.
 Rachel Corrie and Tom Hurndall, Western International Solidarity Movement (ISM) volunteers in the Palestinian territories, who died in 2003 and 2004 respectively have been described as "human shields" campaigning against house demolition.
 ISM, however, strongly takes offence at the use of the term human shield to describe their work, preferring it be used only to refer to when armed combatants uses civilians as shields.
 Not even Amnesty International defines volunteer activist's actions or activist's actions for non-military property as "human shields", and regards only the direction of "specific civilians to remain in their homes as "human shields" for fighters, munitions, or military equipment" as "human shields".
-According to the 3 definitions in the header of this article the 'volunteers to protect Palestinians' make them not "human shields outside the battlefield" but protesters or ordinary pro-Palestinian demonstrants.